- Teacher Roster Template (1/14/16)

 Illinois 5Essentials Survey: Organizing Schools for Improvement

-From January 11 to March 11, 2016, the Illinois State Board of Education (ISBE) will conduct its fourth annual survey of learning conditions, the Illinois 5Essentials Survey.
+From January 11 to March 11, 2016, the Illinois State Board of Education (ISBE) conducted its fourth annual survey of learning conditions, the Illinois 5Essentials Survey.
 The 5Essentials Survey, a diagnostic tool developed by researchers at the University of Chicago, provides schools with fine-grained data on five leading indicators for school improvement: Effective Leaders, Collaborative Teachers, Involved Families, Supportive Environment and Ambitious Instruction.

 Twenty years of University of Chicago research has shown that schools that were strong on at least three of the 5Essentials were 10 times more likely to make substantial gains in reading and math.